-Back in the 1920's, J. Gresham Machen diagnosed not only the intellectual and theological drift of his day but of the ensuing 90 years.
+Back in the 1920's, J. Gresham Machen diagnosed not only the intellectual and theological drift of his day but of that which would continue to develop over the next 90 years.
 He wrote,

 The depreciation of the intellect, with the exaltation in the place of it of the feelings or of the will, is, we think, a basic fact in modern life, which is rapidly leading to a condition in which men neither know anything nor care anything about the doctrinal content of the Christian religion, and in which there is in general a lamentable intellectual decline.
 (What is Faith?, p.28)

-The drift away from theology, i.e. the events of the redemptive-historical drama in the Bible and their meaning (doctrine), left a vacuum that has been gradually filled with other things.
-The main result has been the rise of both the relational and the experiential as pillars of modern Christianity.
+The drift away from theology, i.e. the events of the redemptive-historical drama in the Bible and their meaning (doctrine), created a vacuum that has been gradually filled with other things.
+And one of the main results has been the rise of both the relational and the experiential as pillars of many expressions of American Christianity.

 The church is a living organism.
 In the physical body, the hand moves when the brain says to.
 So too the members of Jesus’ spiritual body takes direction from Him as our Head.
 Jesus gives each member gifts and talents, making himself alive within his church.
 He equips his people to love one another, and to serve in unity his kingdom.
 This is Body Life.